wazuh/wazuh-documentation/source/user-manual/registering/linux-unix-simple-registration.rst

 Linux and Unix hosts
 ====================

 Open a session in your Linux/Unix agent host as a root user.
-After that, you can register the agent using ``agent-auth`` program as follows:
+After that, you can register the Wazuh agent using ``agent-auth`` program as follows:

 1. On the agent, run the ``agent-auth`` program.
    It allows agent registration by simply providing the manager's IP address.
-In this case, as we do not specify the agent's name, the name will be set automatically using hostname:
+In this case, as the agent’s name is not provided, the name is set automatically using hostname:

   .. code-block:: console